Chetan-Bashetti/Chetan-Bashetti/README.md

 ## I'm a Frontend web developer, Learning things to make it Full stack!!

 - 🌱 I’m currently learning TypeScript
-- 👯 I’m looking to grow my carrier as a web developer
+- 👯 I’m looking to grow my carrier as a developer
 - 🥅 2022 Goals: Learn more about NodeJs, Express, and MongoDB
 - 📫 Contact me on Email - chetankb619@gmail.com